testdouble/mocktail/docs/other_uses.md

 # Other uses for Mocktail

-If you're looking to accomplish something with Mocktail that doesn't involve test-driven development, let's get real: there's a very high likelihood that it's either:
+If you're looking to accomplish something with Mocktail that doesn't involve test-driven development, let's get real.
+There's a very high likelihood that what you're looking to do is either:

 1. Not the best tool for the job
 2. Not a job worth doing